Lokankara/Microservice/rover/README.md

 4) Prepare and execute a query based on step 3
 5) Show the states (counties) of countries where the number of customers is not more than 1

--- 14.customers in what city are the most profitable to the company? -- based on highest single payment -- 16.who is the best customer? --based on single payment -- 18.what is the average number of days between the order date and ship date?
+-- 14.customers in what addressBook are the most profitable to the company? -- based on highest single payment -- 16.who is the best customer? --based on single payment -- 18.what is the average number of days between the order date and ship date?
 -- 19.sales by year
 -- 22.list of employees  by how much they sold in 2003?
--- 23.which city has the most number of employees?
+-- 23.which addressBook has the most number of employees?
 -- 24.which office has the biggest sales?

 -- Part #2  -- library_simple database